NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset-flow.md

 ## Before you begin

 There are different ways you can create a dataset.
-This means the input for your dataset (SparkOp) can be contracts that comes from services or, Dataset series (DSS) that comes from sources other than Nubank Production services.
+This means the input for your dataset (SparkOp) can be contracts that comes from services or, Dataset series (DSS), where the data comes from non-Datomic databases.

 - Create a dataset with contracts as inputs
-- Create a dataset using the existing datasetas an input.
+- Create a dataset using the existing dataset/s as input.
 It's recommended to use core dataset as an input for your dataset.
 - Edit the existing dataset.

 ### High-level steps